thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "getCurrencyValue" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getCurrencyValue(providerOrSigner: ProviderOrSigner, asset: string, price: BigNumberish_2): Promise<CurrencyValue>;
+export function getCurrencyValue(providerOrSigner: ProviderOrSigner, asset: string, price: BigNumberish): Promise<CurrencyValue>;

 // Warning: (ae-internal-missing-underscore) The name "getGasPriceForChain" should be prefixed with an underscore because the declaration is marked as @internal
 //